 Discovering the Pamplemousse garden in Mauritius

-Mar 3, 2024 | Activities, Uncategorized | 0 comments
+by | Jan 24, 2025 | Activities, News | 0 comments

-The Garden of Pamplemousse, nestled in the heart of Mauritius, is an ode to the senses: here, palms mingle with lantana trees, camphor trees rub shoulders with imposing elephant trees… Every corner of this plant paradise is imbued with memories of Bougainville, Commerson and the illustrious French botanist Pierre Poivre.
+The Jardin de Pamplemousse, nestled in the heart of Mauritius, is an ode to the senses: here, palms mingle with lantana trees, camphor trees rub shoulders with imposing elephant trees… Every corner of this plant paradise is imbued with memories of Bougainville, Commerson and the illustrious French botanist Pierre Poivre.
 We invite you to lose yourself in this marvellous garden, renowned worldwide for its priceless ecological wealth.

 Nestled in the heart of the district of the same name, in the north-west of Mauritius, lies the phenomenal Jardin de Pamplemousse.
-This exotic green setting, stretching majestically over some 37 hectares, offers a breathtaking natural spectacle: thousands of species from every corner of the planet flourish here, displaying an array of shimmering colors and diffusing intoxicating scents.
+This exotic green setting, stretching majestically over some 37 hectares, offers a breathtaking naturalist spectacle: thousands of species from every corner of the planet flourish here, displaying an array of shimmering colors and diffusing intoxicating scents.
 This is undoubtedly the most famous excursion in Mauritius.

-With origins dating back to the 18th century, the Pamplemousse garden evolved under the perceptive guidance of Pierre Poivre.
+With origins dating back to the 18th century, the Jardin de Pamplemousse evolved under the perceptive guidance of Pierre Poivre.
 His unparalleled dedication has enabled this unique place to grow and develop over the centuries.
 Today, this botanical Eden boasts the name of Sir Seewoosagur Ramgoolam, marking its history with an indelible stamp.
 Through its incredible diversity, it continues to delight and dazzle visitors from all over the world, including the most illustrious personalities.

 The historical roots of Jardin de Pamplemousse